 - Comprehensive review

-- Enhanced networking features and performance using Open Virtual Networking (OVN), an evolved networking framework based on Open vSwitch.
+- Open Virtual Networking (OVN), an advanced SDN framework evolved from Open vSwitch.

-- Integration of hyperconverged technology that combines storage and compute resources on the same compute nodes for lower latency and higher performance.
+- Hyperconverged technology, combining storage and compute resources for lower latency and higher performance.

 Impact on the individual

-As a result of attending this course, you will know how to configure and manage an OpenStack installation featuring all of the common, core features and services used by enterprise private/hybrid cloud customers.
-You will also be able to choose and customize compute, storage, networking, deployment, and application support resources and services tailored to your enterprise needs.
+Course attendees will learn how to operate and manage a Red Hat OpenStack Platform installation using all of the common core features and services used by enterprise private/hybrid cloud customers.
+Successful attendees will be able to monitor, troubleshoot, and automate operations handling compute, storage, networking, deployment, and application support resources and services tailored to their enterprise needs.